-If you’ve been injured in a car accident, one way to get the compensation you’re entitled to is by putting your case in the hands of an experienced lawyer.
+If you’ve been injured in a car crash, one way to get the compensation you’re entitled to is by putting your case in the hands of an experienced lawyer.
 At the Law Offices of James Morris, our firm has recovered millions for clients in Buffalo and Western New York. *Attorney advertising.
 Past results do not guarantee similar outcomes.

 What should I do after a car accident?

-If you’re involved in a car accident, the first thing you should do is assess the situation to see if anyone has been injured and needs an ambulance.
+The first thing you should do is assess the situation to see if anyone has been injured and needs an ambulance.
 After that, you should:

 - Get out of harm’s way and avoid another collision by moving your car out of the road if it’s safe to do so.